mpv-player/mpv/README.md

 detect it, the file `build/config.log` may contain information about the reasons for the failure.

-To build the software you can use `./waf build`, and `./waf install` to install it.
+To build the software you can use `./waf build`: the result of the compilation will be located in `build/mpv`.
+You can use `./waf install` to install mpv to the *prefix* after it is compiled.

 NOTE: Using the old build system (with `./old-configure`) should still work, but will be removed in a future version of mpv.